Show by Label

 With that done, you can now linearize the DAC range.
 Go to my main GPSDO blog here to see how that is done.
 Search for "Setting the ADC linearization parameters".
 In my case that resulted in a Min of 985 and a Max of 227.

 After a serious amount of burn-in, and when you're happy with the setup, you can now populate R12 and R13 with low tempco resistors.
 To calculate the values, use the R9, RV1 and R10 values.
 You can now use R15 on position 3 and 2, and remove the connection to pin 1 to keep the high tempco trimmer section out of circuit.
-After you placed the R12 and R13 resistors, you need to go through the gain setting and linearize the DAC once more to tweak it.
+After you placed the R12 and R13 resistors, you need to go through the gain setting and linearize the DAC once more to tune it to the new parts.

 Testing the Counter Version of the GPSDO